 That doesn’t mean that you have to put every task currently on your to-do list on your calendar, but you do need to make the time for the things that you’ve decided are important to happen.
-We shared the story from Stephen Covey about putting the big rocks in your jar first during our 5-Day Focus Challenge, and your calendar is where this plays out.
 You MUST put the things you want to do on your calendar before that time gets assigned to something else by someone else.